-The Refugee Law contains a number of provisions related to medical reports, which should be taken into consideration when assessing the credibility of statements, as well as past persecution or serious harm.
-First, according to the law, asylum applications are examined and decisions are taken individually, objectively and impartially taking into account, among others, the relevant statements and documents submitted by the applicant including information on whether the applicant has been or may be subject to persecution or serious harm.
-Such documents include medical reports.
+The Refugee Law contains a number of provisions related to medical reports, which should be taken into consideration when assessing credibility of statements, as well as past persecution or serious harm.
+First, asylum applications are examined and decisions are taken individually, objectively and impartially taking into account, among other things, the relevant statements and documents submitted by the applicant including information on whether the applicant has been or may be subject to persecution or serious harm.
+Such documents would, for example, include medical reports.

 Other instances where the law refers to medical reports and how they should be taken into account for the assessment of credibility as well as past persecution or serious harm are the following:

-- As part of the initial medical examination to which the applicant is submitted, the examining physician, psychologist or other specialist prepares a report on the existence of any special reception needs and / or special procedural guarantees of the applicant and the nature of those needs;
+- As part of the initial medical examination of all applicants, the examining physician, psychologist or other specialist prepares a report on the existence of any special reception needs and / or special procedural guarantees of the applicant and the nature of those needs;

 - The personal interview may be omitted if the Asylum Service is of the opinion that the applicant is unfit or unable to be interviewed owing to enduring circumstances beyond his control.
 When in doubt, the Asylum Service shall consult a medical professional to establish whether the condition that makes the applicant unfit or unable to be interviewed is of a temporary or enduring nature;

 - Where the examining officer considers it relevant for the evaluation of the application they shall, subject to the applicant’s consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
 The results of the medical examinations shall be assessed by the determining authority along with the other elements of the application;